Office of Small and Disadvantaged Business Utilization (OSDBU), Office of the Secretary of Transportation (OST), Department of Transportation (DOT).

 The purpose of this Request For Proposal (RFP) is to solicit proposals from transportation-related trade associations, chambers of commerce, community based entities, colleges and universities, community colleges, and any other qualifying transportation-related non-profit organizations with the desire and ability to partner with OSDBU to establish and maintain an SBTRC.

-It is OSDBU's intent to award a Cooperative Agreement to one organization in the South Atlantic Region, from herein referred to as “region”, in this solicitation.
+It is OSDBU's intent to award a Cooperative Agreement to one organization in the Mid-Atlantic Region, from herein referred to as “region”, in this solicitation.
 However, if warranted, OSDBU reserves the option to make multiple awards to selected partners.
-Proposals submitted for a region must contain a plan to service the states throughout the South Atlantic Region (Kentucky, North Carolina, Virginia, West Virginia) the entire region, not just the SBTRC's state or local geographical area.
+OSDBU also reserves the right to modify geographical area covered by the Central Region SBTRC.
+Proposals submitted for a region must contain a plan to service the states throughout the Mid-Atlantic Region (Pennsylvania, New Jersey, Maryland and Delaware), not just the state or immediate local geographical area where the SBTRC is headquartered.
+The SBTRC headquarters must be established in one of the designated states within the Mid-Atlantic Region (Pennsylvania, New Jersey, Maryland and Delaware).

 Cooperative agreement awards will be distributed to the region(s) as follows: